 What to do if you spot dead rats?

 Unfortunately, you will more than likely smell dead rats before sighting them.
 This is due to their high water content which can easily spread from room to room in a short time.
 When you do find a dead rat, you will most likely find it in an enclosed space or in the garage this is because rats do not like detected by humans at all.
 Depending on the stage of decomposition the stench might be strong the more advance it is.
 When you find the dead rat, do not touch it with bare hands.
 Instead, you need some preparation beforehand to make sure that your safety is first.
 You need personal protection equipment such as at least gloves.
 It is preferable if you have rubber gloves ready that are disposable.
 Before you handle the dead rat, make sure that you have disinfectant ready or a mixture of bleach and water and spray the solution on the rat and let it soak for 5 minutes. and put it in a bag before tying the bag.
 Put the bag you just tied in another bag and throw it away in the bin specially reserved for trash.

 What Can I do to prevent rats from coming to my house?

 It all depends on how persistent you are with keeping a strict cleaning regime as well as staying organized at all times.
-First of all rats are known as opportunistic rodents which means that they will seize every chance to feed themselves.
-If you keep pet food outside it is time to stake that inside as rats are attracted to the smell which may cause them to further investigate.
+First of all, rats are known as opportunistic rodents which means that they will seize every chance to feed themselves.
+If you keep pet food outside it is time to take that inside as rats are attracted to the smell which may cause them to further investigate.
 Remove any water source from a bowl and make sure that all the water leaks all fixed.
 The water leakage may well be the main reason why rats are attracted to your yard or property.
-Apart from that, make sure that trash and garbage is stored properly and does not sit too long.
+Apart from that, make sure that trash and garbage are stored properly and does not sit too long.